-Persistent rhinitis typically causes sneezing, and a blocked, itchy, and runny nose.
-An allergy is a common cause, but there are also non-allergic causes.
-Treatment options include: avoiding things that causes an allergy, an antihistamine nose spray, antihistamine tablets, and a steroid nose spray.
+Persistent rhinitis typically causes sneezing and a blocked, itchy and runny nose.
+An allergy is a common cause but there are also non-allergic causes.
+Treatment options include avoiding things that cause an allergy, an antihistamine nose spray, antihistamine tablets and a steroid nose spray.
 Other treatments are sometimes used.

 What is rhinitis and what is persistent rhinitis?

 Rhinitis means inflammation of the nose.
-Common symptoms include: sneezing, a blocked or congested nose, a watery discharge (runny nose), and an itchy nose.
-Less common symptoms include: itchy throat, loss of smell, face pain, headache, and itchy and watery, red eyes.
+Common symptoms include sneezing, a blocked or congested nose, a runny nose (watery discharge) and an itchy nose.
+Less common symptoms include itchy throat, loss of smell, face pain, headache and itchy and watery, red eyes.
 The most common cause of rhinitis is a cold.
 Hay fever is another common cause.
 Rhinitis affects both nostrils at the same time.

 This means that rhinitis symptoms continue long-term.
 One definition that doctors use for persistent rhinitis is rhinitis symptoms that last for an hour or more on most days of the year.
 However, in practice there is great variation.
 In many cases the symptoms are present for some part of the day on most days.
 In some cases the symptoms come and go.

 The severity can vary.
-Some people have mild nose irritation which comes and goes, and causes little trouble.
+Some people have mild nose irritation which comes and goes and causes little trouble.
 On the other hand, some people become distressed by their regular, daily symptoms.
-Severe symptoms can affect your work, school, home and social life.
+Severe symptoms can affect their work, school, home and social life.

 What causes persistent rhinitis?